MicrosoftDocs/power-platform/power-platform/well-architected/security/segmentation.md

 Isolation doesn't mean creating silos in the organization. **A unified segmentation strategy provides alignment between the technical teams and sets clear lines of responsibility.** Clarity reduces the risk of human error and automation failures that can lead to security vulnerabilities, operational downtime, or both.
 Suppose a security breach is detected in a component of a complex enterprise system.
 It's important that everyone understands who's responsible for that resource so that the appropriate person is included in the triage team.
 The organization and stakeholders can quickly identify how to respond to different kinds of incidents by creating and documenting a good segmentation strategy.

- **Tradeoff**: Segmentation introduces complexity because there's overhead in management.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Segmentation introduces complexity because there's overhead in management.
 There's also a tradeoff in cost.
 For example, more resources are provisioned when deployment environments that run side by side are segmented.

- **Risk**: Micro-segmentation beyond a reasonable limit loses the benefit of isolation.
+ > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Micro-segmentation beyond a reasonable limit loses the benefit of isolation.
 When you create too many segments, it becomes difficult to identify points of communication or to allow for valid communication paths within the segment.

 ### Identity as the perimeter